-2.7 Report on the issues raised by community at the 2024/2025 Draft IDP Review Road Shows Table 37: Ward-based inputs into the IDP
+2.7 Report on the issues raised by community at the 2024/2025 IDP Review Road Shows Table 37: Ward-based inputs into the IDP

-WARD VILLAGE/SUBURB SERVICE DELIVERY - IDP PRIORITY ROADS AND STORM WATER Storm water drainage system need to be upgraded and should be cleaned on a Ward 1 regular basis vvaru 1 Re-sealing of potholes in town with high quality material Upgrading of all roads in Kuruman Town Water leaking between Traffic Department and Fire Station
+WARD VILLAGE/SUBURB SERVICE DELIVERY - IDP PRIORITY ROADS AND STORM WATER Storm water drainage system need to be upgraded and should be cleaned on a Ward 1 1 regular basis ward 1 Re-sealing of potholes in town with high quality material Upgrading of all roads in Kuruman Town Water leaking between Traffic Department and Fire Station

-WARD VILLAGE/SUBURB SERVICE DELIVERY - IDP PRIORITY

-The high volume of trucks propels the damages on the roads in Kuruman

-Municipal officials charging community to pump the drain

-Water expensive in town +

-ELECTRICITY

-Municipality to maintain all the streets lights in town

-Street lights at the CBD's

-Acacia Street light not functioning

-Poor electricity supply to the people

-Maintenance of power lines in town

-Electricity is expensing towards the end of the month compared to the middle of

-the month

-Electricity tariffs increasing without the knowledge of the community

-Cutting of trees where there are powerlines

-SANITATION

-Kuruman town overflowing with dirt

-Sewage overflowing and running through the streets

-COMMUNITY HALLS

-The municipality to speed up the process of renovating the town hall

-VOLUNTEERISM

-A spirit of volunteerism should be inculcated in the community and the municipality

-should embark on regular cleaning campaigns to keep Kuruman clean

-ENFORCEMENT OF BY- LAWS

-All municipal by - laws have to be enforced to ensure that illegal car washes and

-Vendors infiltrating the town with dirt - provision of more dustbins

-LED AND POVERTY ALLIVIATION

-Upgrading of Kuruman Taxi Rank

-Municipality to request funding from the mines to upgrade infrastructure

-COMMUNITY SAFETY

-Visibility of SAPS to be increased in and around town

-Nigerans selling drugs in town

-Nigerians to be banned in Ga-Segonyana

-Visibility of Traffic officers in and around town

-High rate of crime

-Junkies doing house breaking in town
+WARD VILLAGE/SUBURB SERVICE DELIVERY - IDP PRIORITY The high volume of trucks propels the damages on the roads in Kuruman Municipal officials charging community to pump the drain Water is expensive in town ELECTRICITY Upgrade and maintenance of electrical network.
+The electrical network in Kuruman is in an alarming poor condition, even during mild weather, residents in town and on surrounding farms are frequently left without power for extended periods.
+The municipality must prioritize the repair and upgrade of electrical infrastructure.
+It is crucial that the upcoming budget allocates sufficient funds to address these issues.
+Upgrade to solar powered streetlights.
+Municipality should prioritize the replacement of outdated or broken streetlights with solar powered alternatives.
+This investment is more sustainable and cost effective in the long term and should be reflected in the upcoming budget.
+Municipality to maintain all the streets lights in town Street lights at the CBD's Acacia Street light not functioning Poor electricity supply to the people Maintenance of power lines in town Electricity is expensive towards the end of the month compared to the middle of the month Electricity tariffs increasing without consulting the community Cutting of trees where there are powerlines SANITATION Kuruman town overflowing with dirt Sewage overflowing and running through the streets VOLUNTEERISM A spirit of volunteerism should be inculcated in the community and the municipality should embark on regular cleaning campaigns to keep Kuruman clean ENFORCEMENT OF BY- LAWS & COMMERCIAL LAWS All municipal by - laws have to be enforced to ensure that illegal car washes and urge municipality to enforce existing by-laws to safeguard the health and safety of consumers and vendors alike.
+Vendors infiltrating the town with dirt - provision of more dustbins.
+Registration and maintenance of designated vendor areas Numerous street vendors operate in areas not officially designated for such activity.
+This creates safety concerns for both motorist and vendors.
+The municipality must enforce proper zoning and maintain these areas to ensure safety and cleanliness.
+LED AND POVERTY ALLIVIATION LOCAL TOURISM Maintenance of historical and Tourist sites.
+Tourist attraction such as the Moffat Mission, Truce Tree and The Eye of Kuruman are in a state of neglect and have become unsafe for visitors.
+This has significantly reduced tourism to the area.
+Urgent restoration and safety enhancement of these sites is needed.
+Upgrading of Kuruman Taxi Rank Municipality to request funding from the mines to upgrade infrastructure PARKS, PUBLIC SPACES & COMMUNITY SAFETY Enforcement of Parks rules, the municipality in collaboration with SAPS, must enforce rules and regulations at recreational parks to maintain cleanliness and public safety.
+These shared agreements must be upheld for the benefit of all residents.
+PUBLIC CLEANLINESS Public ablution facilities Public ablution facilities